I believe in all that has never yet been spoken.

 We have the first chance in history to change the learning curve.
 Technology has driven productivity and service breakthroughs in every other sector—education is next.
 It will soon be clear that we can do better for less in the U.S.—more achievement, higher completion rates, better preparation—and extend access to quality education to hundreds of millions of young people worldwide.

-My life is a hypothesis—a blog, a fund, a service company, a platform, an advocacy shop, an association.
+My life is a hypothesis—a blog, an advocacy shop, a fund, and a lot of great colleagues.

 The mission is becoming a movement of edupreneurs and funders.
 Here’s how my friends at KnowledgWorks introduce their map of the future:

 If you think our future will require better schools, you’re wrong.
 The future of education calls for entirely new kinds of learning environments.